Answered by Tom Conner

 Firstly, it is always wise to consult your accountant on matters of taxation and any final decision will always rest with the local tax inspector.

 Income Protection taken out personally tends to be paid from your net income and as a result and benefit payable should a claim arise is paid tax-free.

 Be careful, your benefit may be taxed

-If you wish to put your income protection premiums through as a trading expense it is usually wise to take out an executive income protection plan rather than a personal plan.
+If you wish to put your Income Protection premiums through your limited company as a trading expense it is usually wise to take out an Executive Income Protection rather than a personal plan.

-With a personal plan tax is paid on the premiums (which are paid from after-tax earnings) and the benefit is tax free, however, with an executive/directors plan the premiums can usually be expensed but the benefit paid out will incur income tax and national insurance contributions.
+With a personal plan tax is paid on the premiums (which are paid from after-tax earnings) and the benefit is tax free; however, with an executive/directors’ plan the premiums can usually be expensed but the benefit paid out will incur income tax.

 Essentially, with an executive plan the business takes out the plan and pays the premiums on your behalf but any benefit paid out would be paid to the business, which would then pay you via the Pay As You Earn (PAYE) system.

 Provided excellent, in-depth advice on the income protection market and researched the market thoroughly to find cover which suited my needs.

 Exceptional service from Oliver Wigdor!
 In less than 24 hours after our initial phone call discussing life insurance I now have a policy in place.
 The call was conducted with the utmost professionalism especially when handling the sensitive personal questions.
 Thanks again will be recommending to friends and family!